deepaj0445-commits/Excel-Sales-Analytics/README.md

 ## Finance Report

 ### Profit & Loss by Fiscal Year and Market
-The Profit & Loss (P&L) by Fiscal Year and Market Report provides a detailed view of financial performance across different markets and fiscal years.
+The _[Profit & Loss by Fiscal Year and Market Report](https://github.com/deepaj0445-commits/Excel-Sales-Analytics/blob/main/P%20%26%20L%20By%20Fiscal%20Year%20and%20Market.pdf)_ provides a detailed view of financial performance across different markets and fiscal years.
 It enables comparison of revenue, costs, gross profit, and gross margin to understand business profitability and growth.

 #### Report Objective
 - Analyze Net Sales, COGS, Gross Margin, and Gross Margin % across markets.